axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 personal dashboard.
 However, this page provides you with extended information on the tasks, as well as, advanced search and filter capabilities.
-You can reach the page by using the |check-icon| **Tasks** link in the Axon.ivy Portal menu.
+You can reach the page by using the |check-icon| **Tasks** link in the Axon Ivy Portal menu.

 .. hint::
    Depending on the roles you hold in the application and the
-   configuration of the Axon.ivy
+   configuration of the Axon Ivy
    Portal, you might see not only the tasks belonging to you but all open tasks.